 - Tableau, Looker – When members of your organization need to develop a big picture understanding from the mountain of data that’s starting to develop, they’ll often look to others to provide reports and accompanying visualizations.
 Tableau and Looker are now crucial tools for any startup because they enable self-service BI and data visualizations for non-technical users in easy to use and intuitive fashion.

 - Kloudio – Of course we use our own product!
 Kloudio enables business employees to perform complex and powerful data analysis without leaving the tools they are most comfortable with – namely Excel and Google Sheets.
 The increase in productivity is immense when end-users, who already work efficiently within a spreadsheet, now have the ability to automatically populate any sheet with relevant data for ad-hoc analysis.
 Furthermore, Kloudio has a robust suite of automation features that allow reports to be scheduled to run at any cadence – so a master sales spreadsheet that measures crucial KPIs (week over week contacts, demos, conversion rates) can be refreshed weekly, daily, or even by the minute for a live spreadsheet.
-Kloudio integrates with any database, web app, or corporate application (Salesforce, MySQL, Adwords, etc) and thus can be used across all functional departments in your organization.
+Kloudio integrates with any database, web app, or corporate application (see: Salesforce Integration, Connect Excel to MySQL, Facebook Ads Integration, and other data integration tools) and thus can be used across all functional departments in your organization.

 Self-service data tools are designed to be end-user friendly, however user-facing platforms can still have steep learning curves (eg. Google Analytics).
 When a colleague is struggling with a new tool, be patient and meet them at their level.
 Any time spent helping employees become more self-sufficient will pay off in dividends, especially when they inevitably help on-board new hires on their own.